Installation

 Python import fails with “module _gravel not found”

-The C++ extension didn’t build or isn’t in your Python path.
-Check that pip install -e . completed successfully and your virtual environment is active.
+The C++ extension didn’t build or isn’t on your Python path.
+Check that pip install -e .